apacheignite/documentation/basic-concepts/ignite-life-cycle.md

   ]
 }
 [/block]
-You can inject Ignite instance and other useful resources into a `LifecycleBean` implementation.
+You can inject an Ignite instance and other useful resources into a `LifecycleBean` implementation.
 Please refer to [Resource Injection](/docs/resource-injection) section for more information.
 [block:api-header]
 {
   "type": "basic",